1Password/scim-examples/docker/README.md

 ## Step 4: Test the SCIM bridge

-To test if your SCIM bridge came online, open the public IP address of the Docker Host for your bridge in a web browser.
+To test if your SCIM bridge is online, open the public IP address of the Docker Host for your bridge in a web browser.
 You should be able to enter your bearer token to verify that your SCIM bridge is up and running.

 You can also use the following `curl` command to test the SCIM bridge from the command line: